-Google AdWords can be a powerful channel to diversify your online marketing budget and efforts.
+Google Ads can be a powerful channel to diversify your online marketing budget and efforts.
 You get seen by potential customers at the very moment that they’re searching on Google for your offerings.
 And, you only pay per click.
-However, it can be easy to fall into running an AdWords campaign that becomes stale and wasteful to your spend.
+However, it can be easy to fall into running an Ads campaign that becomes stale and wasteful to your spend.

-Conversion tracking is one of the most important aspects of optimizing a Google AdWords campaign.
+Conversion tracking is one of the most important aspects of optimizing a Google Ads campaign.
 Examples of converting actions are contact form submissions, tracked calls, signups and subscriptions.

 Properly tracking conversion rates at various levels, including campaign level, ad, ad group, and keyword levels will give you an understanding of your strong campaign elements that are driving you leads & conversions, as well as the weak keywords, ads, and other elements that are ineffective and wasting your budget.